 The Five Theories of Yangxi is named after the last two characters of the author's pen name, Dongfang Yangxi.
 It was first introduced on the author’s social media on January 5, 2023.

 Who is Dongfang Yangxi?
-Dongfang Yangxi is an ordinary person, born in Beijing in 1963.
+Dongfang Yangxi is but a humble commoner, born in Beijing in 1963.
 At the age of 27, he attained enlightenment and perceived his true nature through the practice of Buddhism.
 In 2006, he officially launched his own website to promote spiritual teachings and life truths, advocating for the ideals of world peace and human Great Harmony.
 For seventeen years, he has remained devoted to this endeavor without interruption, and he continues to write to this day.

 2. What kind of theory is The Five Theories of Yangxi, and what is its theoretical value?